Morwenn/cpp-sort/docs/Writing-a-sorter.md

 **Rule 4.3:** for any *projection sorter* called with a specific projection function, [`std::is_sorted`][std-is-sorted] called with `std::less<>` and the same projection function on the resulting collection shall return `true`.
 If the *projection sorter* is also a *comparison sorter*, for any such sorter called with a specific pair of comparison and projection function, `std::is_sorted` called with the same pair of functions on the resulting collection shall return `true`.

-**Rule 4.4:** calling a *projection sorter* with [`utility::identity`][utility-identity] or without a projection function shall be strictly equivalent: calling `std::is_sorted` without a comparison function and without a projection function on the resulting collection shall return `true`.
-If the *projection sorter* is also a *comparison sorter*, calling such a sorter with any valid combination of `std::less<>` and `utility::identity`, and calling it without any additional function should be strictly equivalent.
+**Rule 4.4:** calling a *projection sorter* with [`std::identity`][std-identity] or without a projection function shall be strictly equivalent: calling `std::is_sorted` without a comparison function and without a projection function on the resulting collection shall return `true`.
+If the *projection sorter* is also a *comparison sorter*, calling such a sorter with any valid combination of `std::less<>` and `std::identity`, and calling it without any additional function should be strictly equivalent.

 **Rule 4.5:** a *projection sorter* which can be called with a collection and a projection function shall also be callable with two corresponding iterators and the same projection function.
 If the *projection sorter* is also a *comparison sorter*, it shall also be callable with an iterable, a comparison function and a projection function.